HelsinkiUniCollab/WeatherBasedRecommender/recommender-front/README.md

 # Recommender Frontend

-This is the frontend of the Weather-Based Recommender application.
+This is the frontend of the Weather-Based Recommender application made with React.
+Before running, make sure you have generated a `.env.local` -file, instructions given in the [README.md](/README.md).

 ## Instructions